Last Updated on February 25, 2021 by Jim Ferri

 Helsinki, Finland (Day 1)

-It’s also a compact place that’s easy to explore on a tour or by foot.
+It’s also place easy to explore on a walking tour.
 Start your city tour at Helsinki Cathedral, the white neoclassical building that’s become a symbol of the city.
 Climb its steps that face the city’s historic Senate Square, and you’ll be rewarded with a beautiful view of the area and the city beyond.

-Walk down the steps and through the historic 18th-century quarter in front of you; After a block or two, you’ll come to Market Square on the harbor, the hub of the city’s waterfront.
-From the market turn west and walk up the Esplanade, one of the prettiest boulevards in Europe.
+Walk down the steps through the historic 18th-century quarter in front of you.
+You’ll soon come to Market Square on the harbor, the hub of the city’s waterfront.
+Turn west up the Esplanade, one of the prettiest boulevards in Europe.

-Be sure to see the Sibelius Monument, dedicated to the Finnish composer Jean Sibelius, with its soaring stainless steel tubes.
+Later, be sure to see the Sibelius Monument, dedicated to the Finnish composer Jean Sibelius.
 Nearby, visit the Temppeliaukio Underground Church and the Kiasma, the city’s museum of contemporary art.

 If there’s time also spend a half-day at the harbor sea fortress of Suomenlinna (the largest in the world, courtesy of Sweden’s occupation).